 Public schools in Spain are free to all citizens and registered citizens who have an NIE number and Empadronamiento.
-These schools have high teaching standards, but are mostly attended by locals because classes are taught in Spanish.
-These institutions can be good options for young expat children who are able to pick up the language more easily, but it can be challenging for older students to attend classes taught in Spanish.
+These schools have high teaching standards but are attended mainly by locals because classes are taught in Spanish.
+These institutions can be good options for young expat children who can pick up the language more easily, but it can be challenging for older students to attend classes taught in Spanish.
 It is also an option worth considering for families who are looking at moving to Spain permanently.

 Semi-private and private schools in Madrid

-Many madrileños send their young students to semi-private Catholic schools, which are subsidised by the government and form an important part of the education system in Spain.
-Tuition at these institutions is often more affordable than European private schools, but subsidised schools also teach Spanish curricula in the Spanish language, and can be similarly difficult for newly arrived expat children.
+Many madrileños send their young students to semi-private Catholic schools, which are subsidised by the government and form an essential part of the education system in Spain.
+Tuition at these institutions is often more affordable than European private schools, but subsidised schools also teach Spanish curricula in the Spanish language and can be similarly difficult for newly arrived expat children.

 Independent private schools in Madrid can be bilingual, but tend to be on the pricey side.
-These schools can cost thousands of euros a year, and expat parents should be aware that some of them might refer to themselves as international schools while teaching the Spanish curriculum in a foreign language.
+These schools can cost thousands of euros a year, and expat parents should be aware that some might refer to themselves as international schools while teaching the Spanish curriculum in a foreign language.
 These schools tend to be more popular with the locals than the expat community.

 All reputable schools of this kind are registered with the embassy of their home country.
 Many international schools have long waiting lists, and expat families are encouraged to enrol their children well before the school year begins.